riquene-n1/WEB_PROJECT_CIGI/README.md

 ## Next Steps
 - Tune PDF parsing logic for better accuracy and support more catalog formats
 - Add validations and UI polish
+- Extend `crawler.js` to capture additional fields like chain size and material.